nusairat/api_challenge/README.md

 ## Dependencies

-This project uses Maven for builds.
+This project uses Gradle for builds.
 You need Java 8 installed.

 ## Endpoints